BeautifulTrouble/Beautiful-Rising-Research/docs/platform-research-translation.md

 We have not yet, however, endeavoured to make those translations avaialble on the Beautiful Trouble web site.
 The Beautiful Rising project requires that the core content be avaialbe in several languages.

+Specifically, the knowledge platform will be developed to be multi-lingual, both the content and the user interface, meaning that it can accept submissions and display content in multiple languages.

 ## Requirements

 The minimum requirements for the project's needs are:

+* To make it possible for content in languages other than English to be submitted to the knowledge platform, and -- in turn -- for those alternative-language version of the content to be made available to all access points into the platform.
 * Provide translators with the finalized "core" content and a means to submit back translations

+This will require a fair bit of architectural planning to accommodate, but there is significant “prior art” on how to accomplish this technically, and “internationalization” is a well-understood requirement of most contemporary software, frameworks, and platforms.

 The "would be nice" requirements are: